re-js/.github/profile/README.md

 const sum = computed(() => a() + b())
 ```

-For activate reactions we should change any of signals, or both
+For activate reactions we should change any of signals.

 ```javascript
 a.set(2);
 ```

 Necessary to implement these three primary elements.
-And two additional "untracked", and "batch", but late.
+And two additional `untracked`, and `batch`, but late.

 Play with demo implementation on Codesandbox https://codesandbox.io/s/unruffled-cerf-ddtt6s?file=/src/signals.js